 If a U.S. Holder subject to the reporting requirements described above fails to supply its correct taxpayer identification number in the manner required by applicable law or under-reports its tax liability, the issuer, its agents or paying agents or a broker may be required to make "backup" withholding of tax on each payment of interest or principal on the Class A notes.
-For 2010, the backup withholding rate for applicable payments is 28%, subject to increase to 31% after 2010.
+The current backup withholding rate for applicable payments is 28%.
 This backup withholding is not an additional tax and may be credited against the U.S. Holder's federal income tax liability, provided that the U.S. Holder furnishes the required information to the IRS.